 To nitpick here, it would have meant more for him to square off with someone like Cesaro for example in the final moments.
 Or better yet, have him promoted at some point leading up to the match so fans can recognize who Mansoor is.

 An okay buffer between title matches, but in the end, it might not mean anything in the long haul.
 I would have preferred their 50-man Royal Rumble idea they had last year, that way more superstars would have a chance to shine and their own individual entrances.

-The Undertaker vs. Goldberg
+The Undertaker def.
+Goldberg

 Man, this was hard to watch.
 Undertaker and Goldberg are no doubt legends in the business but both of these guys are way past their primes.
-I hate to say it but this could be in the case for worst match of the year.
+I hate to say it but this could be in the case of worst match of the year.